mattkimber/gorender/README.md

 measuring 126x40x40. `house_manifest.json` (and the accompanying `house.vox`) show how this can be adapted to produce different graphical layouts.

+## Slicing

+Some games have limits on how large an individual sprite can be, but allow this to be worked around by assembling multiple sprites.
+GoRender offers slicing functionality to make automatic generation of these sprites easier.

+Slicing is set up as follows:

+* `slice_length`: the length (in voxels) of a slice for one sprite. e.g. if a 128-long voxel object results in the longest allowable sprite, set this to `128`.
+A value of `0` disables slicing behaviour.
+This is set at the **manifest** level.
+* `slice_overlap`: To avoid edge artifacts it may be desirable to overlap slices slightly.
+This sets the number of voxels to overlap at the front and rear of each slice.
+                   This is set at the **manifest** level.
+* `slice`: which slice to render in this manifest. `0` will render the middle slice, negative numbers will render slices toward the front of the object, positive numbers slices toward the rear of the object.
+This is set at the **sprite** level.

+For an example, see `files/manifest_slice.json`.

 ## Supersampling

 GoRender uses supersampling to improve the quality of rendered output.
 The default renderer uses a square pattern